 Publisher’s release date: 18 February 2020

-“Are you brave enough to die?” – Siu Man’s killer
+“Are you brave enough to die?” – Siu Man’s killer.

 The character of Nga-Yee could literally be any older sister doing what’s best for her sibling.
 The backdrop to the story is the city of Hong Kong in 2015, and at this point in time, the thought of a young person being cyberbullied isn’t all that uncommon.
 It is the landscape with which most young people are expected to traverse in the digital age.
-It is something that shouldn’t be a normal occurrence but happens more often than people would like to admit.
+It shouldn’t be a normal occurrence but happens more often than people would like to admit.
 Nga-Yee is definitely way out of her league with this unfortunate circumstance she now finds herself in, and there’s no way she’s going to be able to uncover the truth without help from outside sources.
 And that is when the story really starts to fly!

 Nga-Yee as a character is mostly well-written.
 She is a very loyal and dutiful daughter on the surface, but she doesn’t really strike me as the very “sisterly” type.
 As the story continues, we begin to unravel not only Siu Man’s past but also the skeletons in other people’s closets, including Nga-Yee.
-The author provides us with a microscopic look at the relationships that Siu Man had, and how each one impacted her life, whether that was for the better or for the worst.
+The author provides us with a microscopic look at the relationships that Siu Man had and how each one impacted her life, whether for the better or for the worst.
 This is definitely one of the finer aspects of the book and a credit to the author.
-I was happy to experience a story that covered all the bases and didn’t leave anything out forcing me to fill in the gaps.
+I was happy to experience a story that covered all the bases and didn’t leave anything out, forcing me to fill in the gaps.
 It allows you, as the reader, to get a much better understanding of the world in which these characters inhabit and the consequences of their actions both on themselves and each other.
-It’s very powerful writing.
+It’s compelling writing.

 The identity of Siu Man’s killer is obviously the main driver behind the plot.
 I liked how the author doesn’t make it easy for you to discover who was responsible for Siu Man’s death.
 It’s not at all obvious.
-Putting together the identity of the “bad guy” was like putting together a puzzle, some pieces fit perfectly while others lead nowhere, much like Nga-Yee’s investigation.
-I found myself asking questions throughout – will the killer be discovered and if so, how?
+Putting together the identity of the “bad guy” was like putting together a puzzle.
+Some pieces fit perfectly while others lead nowhere, much like Nga-Yee’s investigation.
+I found myself asking questions throughout – will the killer be discovered, and if so, how?
 The questions alone are enough to keep your eyes glued to the pages.

 The information that is eventually uncovered leads back to almost everyone Siu Man was involved with, including friends, acquaintances, teachers and others who didn’t seem to have any connection at all to Siu Man.
 Or did they?
 The most interesting aspect of this is just how many people Siu Man connected with.
 No stone is left unturned.
-This is the very heart of the story, where everything really does become quite twisted and even more thrilling!
-If you’re interested in reading about how much of an influence technology can have on our everyday lives mixed up with a twisted, modern-day thriller, this book will not disappoint.
-Definitely, one of my favourite books to read this year.
+This is the heart of the story, where everything really does become quite twisted and even more thrilling!
+If you’re interested in reading about how much of an influence technology can have on our everyday lives mixed up with a twisted, modern-day thriller, this book will not disappoint—definitely, one of my favourite books to read this year.